mstksg/inCode/copy/entries/functor-structures-1.md

 Now, let's consider instead the situation where we would want to *serialize* an `a` with a schema.
-We'll make a type `Schema a` that represents something that can encode an `a` as a json value; we'll write a function:
+We'll make a type `Schema a` that represents something that can encode an `a` as a json value.
+The overall interface of using that type would be:

 ```haskell
 schemaToValue :: Schema a -> a -> Aeson.Value